The Kowhai Flower - symbol of the Royal Society of New Zealand Wellington Branch

 Wellington Regional Science Fair

-You can read about their project using the Prizes and Scholarships link and then the NIWA Science Fair Prize link in the menu at the top of this page.
+You can read about her project using the Prizes and Scholarships link and then the NIWA Science Fair Prize link in the menu at the top of this page.

 doctoral Scholarships

-You can read about them and their projects using the Prizes and Scholarships link and then the PhD Scholarships link in the menu at the top of this page.
+You can read about her and their projects using the Prizes and Scholarships link and then the PhD Scholarships link in the menu at the top of this page.

 IMPORTANT BRANCH DOCUMENTS